Optimal Investment in a Dual Risk Model: Investing in a Market Index

 \section{Investing in a Market Index}

-We have already studied the optimal investment in research and development for a venture capital or high tech company in the dual risk model, and now, let us also add the possibility of the alternative investment in a risky asset in the market, which is a capital market index modelled by a geometric Brownian motion.
+We have already studied the optimal investment in research and development for a venture capital or high tech company in the dual risk model in Section~\ref{sec:min}, and now, let us also add the possibility of the alternative investment in a risky asset in the market, which is a capital market index modeled by a geometric Brownian motion.